Meet The Team

 My teaching career started after a Masters in Teaching, completed in Australia.
 I moved back to London to teach at two independent schools, first at Hornsby House before moving to Knightsbridge School, from its inception in 2006.
 As Director of Studies, I enjoyed shaping the curriculum, teaching and learning from Nursery - Y8.
 In 2012, a move to Hertfordshire and a role at York House gave further opportunities, including Head of Pre-Prep and Assistant Head.
 At York House, I played an integral part as the school moved from a boys’ school to fully co-educational.
 It is an absolute privilege to be Head of the Junior School at St Margaret’s, providing the foundations and clear pathways for children to flourish.

 After an undergraduate degree in English Literature, running ski camps for children in Switzerland persuaded me of the rewards of working with young people; I trained as a teacher at University College London and initially taught English for several years at two co-educational maintained sector schools in London.
 In 2012 I became Head of English at Wycombe Abbey School, where I oversaw a large and successful department.
 I am an A-level examiner in English Literature for a UK examination board.
-My post as Academic Director gives me the responsibility for ensuring that teaching and learning across the School is the best it can be.
+My post as Deputy Head (Academic) gives me the responsibility for ensuring that teaching and learning across the School is the best it can be.

 After qualifying from the Royal Welsh College of Music and Drama, I started my teaching career in a large co-educational school in Surrey.
 I have worked as a Head of Department, Head of Faculty, and an Assistant Head.
 I am passionate about the Arts in schools, especially youth theatre and the opportunities and skills it provides young people.
-As Director of Studies I am responsible for curriculum design and timetabling.
+As Deputy Head (Operations) I am responsible for curriculum design and timetabling.
 At St. Margaret’s we aim to deliver a broad and balanced curriculum with high levels of academic contact time, whilst also providing ample opportunity to engage with a multitude of enrichment activities.

 Director of Finance and Operations